 Hardware is cheaper, plans are competitive, and the free 100-photo tier is unique — for a gate camera or a low-traffic water hole, SpyPoint literally costs nothing after purchase.
 Tactacam’s plans are also cheap (from ~$5/month, ~20% off annually) but there’s no free tier, and video transmits burn extra credits.
 If you’re standing up a six-camera line on a budget, the math lands SpyPoint — especially mixing the ~$75 Flex-M into secondary spots.

-Round 4: App & features — split decision
+Round 4: App & features — split decision, with a Tactacam regression

 The Reveal app is the one we’d hand a first-timer: clean, stable, and boring in the best way.
 The SpyPoint app is the one power users grow into — its AI filtering (show only bucks; hide raccoons, vehicles, people) genuinely saves time at feeder-photo volume, and its mapping/organization tools are stronger for big camera counts.
-Tactacam claws back points at the top end: the Reveal Ultra 3.0’s on-demand live view and built-in GPS anti-theft tracking have no SpyPoint equivalent in 2026.
+Tactacam used to claw back points at the top end with the Reveal Ultra’s on-demand live view and built-in GPS anti-theft tracking — but Tactacam discontinued the Ultra on July 16, 2026, and hasn’t confirmed live streaming is coming back to the Reveal Pro 4.0 or X 4.0.
+Both current Reveal models keep GPS, but if live view specifically was your reason to pick Tactacam, that feature is gone from the lineup for now.

 • Best-in-class transmit reliability in weak signal.